 Sent with the Accusation, the Statement to Respondent notifies the RPF/Certified Specialist (CRM) that a Notice of Defense may be filed requesting a hearing.
-At this point, the RPF/Certified Specialist (CRM) is advised he/she may want seek representation by legal counsel.
-The RPF/Certified Specialist (CRM) cannot access the investigation working notes or attorney work product.
+At this point, the RPF/Certified Specialist (CRM) is advised he/she may want to seek representation by legal counsel.
+The RPF/Certified Specialist (CRM) cannot access the is not entitled to access privileged investigation working notes or attorney work product.
 The evidence which will be submitted at the hearing, including reports of any witnesses, can be obtained so he/she may prepare a defense.
 This is called "discovery."
+(GC §11507.6)

-(GC §11507.6) If the RPF/Certified Specialist (CRM) finds the evidence to be submitted at the hearing is true and complete, he/she may choose to accept, on the merits of the Accusation, possible Board disciplinary action.
+If the RPF/Certified Specialist (CRM) finds the evidence to be submitted at the hearing is true and complete, he/she may choose should be provided another opportunity to accept, on the merits of the Accusation, possible Board disciplinary action, instead of proceeding with the hearing.
 This is done by signing a Stipulated Agreement which imposes license suspension or revocation with conditions satisfactory to the Board as appropriate discipline.